parsec-cloud/Cloud-GPU-Updater/Readme.txt

 Tesla M60
 GRID K520

+1. Right click "GPU Updater Tool.ps1" and "Save Link As" to your Desktop
-1. Download to desktop, right click the GPU Updater Tool.ps1 and select "Run with Powershell"
+2. On your desktop, right click "GPU Updater Tool.ps1" and select "Run with Powershell"